rileyjshaw/own-this-website/README.md

 In `app`, run
 ```
+npm install
+bower install
-npm install && gulp watch
+gulp watch
 ```

-This should generate a `dist` folder and open the app in your browser!
-If it's working, hit `ctrl` + `c` to stop the watch task and enter
+This should generate a `dist` folder and open the app in your browser.
+If it's working, hit `ctrl` + `c` to stop the watch task, then
 ```
 gulp deploy
 ```

+You're good to go!

 #### Gulp tasks
 `gulp watch`: Standard build tasks + watch + autoreload; use during development.